zhixingheyi-tian/OAP/docs/Developer-Guide.md

 **NOTE**: Log level of OAP unit tests currently default to ERROR, please override src/test/resources/log4j.properties if needed.

+## Integration with spark

+Although OAP (Optimized Analytical Package for Spark) acts as a plugin jar to Spark, there are still a few tricks to note when integration with Spark.

 ## Enable Numa binding for DCPMM